danmj/eCommercePlate-backend/README.md

 # eCommerce Plate Backend

-This is the back end API that serves the front end app that can be found in the repository https://github.com/danmj/eCommercePlate-frontend.
+This is the back end API that serves the front end app that can be found here: https://github.com/danmj/eCommercePlate-frontend.
 Holds data for products, users, and users shopping carts.

 ## Installation & Setup